 Narrow lanes crowded with boutiques, tiny eateries boasting menus to shame larger restaurants, and of course plenty of bijou bars, fit-to-bursting with the considerable beer heritage of this small nation.
 More on that later, but lets start with the big things that make Antwerp a city of repute – not just in Belgium and Europe, but in the wider world too.

 Antwerp is the capital of Flanders, the Dutch-speaking northern half of the country, and is home to around 500,000 people.
-The River Scheldt – and the access it provides to the world's oceans through the Scheldt estuary – has shaped Antwerp's geography, as well as its history.

 The Old Town is clustered protectively around a broad sweep of the Scheldt's right bank.
 Some parts of town were wrecked in the World Wars of the last century.